GT-Corp/myths-and-facts-about-programming/README.md

 ### I have to learn as many programming languages eg C, Python, Java, Ruby, Kotlin, Scala, Groovy, C#, Go to be a good programmer.
  - False
- - Think of programming language as natural language eg: Nepali, French, English, Japanese and Chinese.
+ - Think of programming language as natural language eg: Nepali, French, English, Japanese, and Chinese.
  And the art of writing a novel or poem as the actual programming.
- If you mastered five langauges but do not have a skill of writing a (good) poem in either of those you are still not an artist.
+ If you mastered five languages but do not have a skill of writing a (good) poem in either of those you are still not an artist.
 -  Think of programming as art.
-Try to be artist in at least one language.
-Think of a hobby project and develop with paying attention to code quality, performance, UI, features etc.
+Try to be an artist in at least one language.
+Think of a hobby project and develop with paying attention to code quality, performance, UI, features, etc.
 - Focus on learning programming rather than learning a language.
     - Programming is a skill that you can gain with just one language.
 If you know how to do X in Y language then you can do it in Z language too with little effort.

 ### HackerRank, LeetCode will guarantee me a job
 - False
-- There's no doubt that the questions on those site help you think critically and solve a problem.
+- There's no doubt that the questions on those sites help you think critically and solve a problem.
-- Key to land a first job is pet project(s)
+- Its a widely used screening method to filter our candidates these days.
+- Pet project(s) and your college projects will also help you land the first job.

 ### Google, Amazon and Facebook are using X tool.
 It must be good so I should learn.
 - False
-- Lot of tools developed by tech-giants are being deprecated after couple of years.
+- A lot of tools developed by tech-giants are being deprecated after a couple of years.
 - Looks for a tool/language/framework that's being used by a lot of companies for a long time.

-### X was developed by Google, Amazon and Facebook so it must be good.
+### X was developed by Google, Amazon, and Facebook so it must be good.
 I should learn and use it.
 - False
 - There's no guarantee that those tools MUST be good.
 Don't fall for advertisements
-- Review 100 job descriptions on Linkedin/Indeed etc and find yourself what's populat on the market
+- Review 100 job descriptions on Linkedin/Indeed etc and find yourself what's popular on the market

 ### I must learn Angular, React, Vue and XYZ web framework to master my web development skills
 - False
-- Its better to start the web development without the frameworks so that you understand how those frameworks are solving the problems of not using those framework
+- It's better to start the web development without the frameworks so that you understand how those frameworks are solving the problems of not using those frameworks
 - You don't need to learn all of these, one would be enough.
-If you started learning the web development without using frameworks, switching between framework would be easier.
+If you started learning web development without using frameworks, switching between frameworks would be easier.

-### Everyone on social media hate language/framework X. X must be bad.
+### Everyone on social media hates language/framework X. X must be bad.
 - False
 - Don't fall for people's 'opinions'.
 People think languages/frameworks/tools as religion.
 They hate each other.
-- Best way to find out what to learn is look at job vacancies.
+- The best way to find out what to learn is to look at job vacancies.
 At least a hundred of them.

 ### Language X does that in one line.
 So, it is the best language.
 - Neutral